Are you wondering whether you could do something interesting with games in your organisation, but not sure where to start?

 It is usually best run over a good 4-5 hours, but can be compressed.
 I have run it within institutions, tailored to a particular project, and have also done it as an open ticketed event at Derby Silk Mill and at the National Military Museum in the Netherlands.
 Elements of it have been run within university courses for Syracuse and the National School of Film and Television and as a workshop for the British Council.
 It has been honed over several years and now works really well, with very positive feedback from participants and lots of great game ideas generated.

-If you want to talk to me about running a version of this workshop for you, you can contact me using the form below or @marthasadie.
+If you want to talk to me about running a version of this workshop for you, you can contact me using the form at the bottom of this page or @marthasadie.

 Who it for?